-- Disiciplinary competent, ambitious, perfectionistic and stressed students - Often overcommitted to their studies, and the risk is stress, overwork, anxiety reactions and burnt-out-syndrom.
-Their texts are often correct but lack independent thinking - Students with disciplinary and/or study competence problem - sometimes work too little, holes in their basic writing competences Product & process problems. - Often undercommitted to they studies.
-Inadequate texts.
+- Disiciplinary competent, ambitious, perfectionistic and stressed students - Often overcommitted to their studies - Risk stress, overwork, anxiety and burnt-out-syndrom.
+Their texts are often correct but may lack independent thinking - Students with disciplinary and/or study competence problem - Work too little Often undercommitted - Holes in their basic writing competences - Product & process problems.